Young Liberals of Canada: Policy

 Developing and promoting progressive policies is at the core of the YLC's mission.
 The YLC brings a slate of policies to every Liberal Biennial Convention, which are solicited, debated and voted on every two years in the lead-up to the convention.
 In many policy areas, Young Liberals have been more progressive than the party as a whole, taking a pro-same sex marriage position as early as 1994.
 During the Liberal governments of Jean Chrétien and Paul Martin (1993-2006), the YLC successfully pushed initiatives like the long-term commitment to Africa, the Canada Post-Secondary Education Transfer, the promotion and protection of safe-injection sites and the commitment to the Kyoto Accord.
 The 2005 decision of the Martin Liberal government to not enter into the American missile defence program was in part credited to the opposition of the Young Liberals.

 During the Harper years (2006-2015), the YLC redoubled its focus on advocacy and highlighted the government's neglect of youth issues.
 In response to Conservative TV and radio attack ads, the YLC launched the "Hi.im.a.liberal.ca" initiative, a spoof of the Mac/PC ads, which garnered media attention for its novelty.
 In May 2010, they began a campaign in opposition to Bill C-391 and in support of the federal long gun registry.
 Other initiatives during this period included the "Red Revolution" campaign (focusing on "taking Canada back" by improving youth involvement in politics), the "Go Green, Vote Red" initiative (to appeal to environmentally-minded voters and promote the party's "Green Shift" program) and the "End the Crisis" campaign (to increase the admission of Middle Eastern refugees displaced by the Syrian Civil War).

-In the lead-up to the 2015 election, the YLC adopted two landmark policies, supporting the legalization of marijuana (2011) and medical assistance in dying (2013).
-Young Liberals mobilized and successfully persuaded the party as a whole do endorse these at the 2012 and 2014 Biennial Conventions.
-These were embraced by new leader Justin Trudeau; both were included in the Liberals' 2015 election platform and are now being implemented by the Trudeau government.